The Commonplace

 0.24

 Few longitudinal or randomized studies were found, which limits the evidence base for causal claims about digital transformation's effect on productivity.
-Other null_result high presence/absence of longitudinal/randomized designs relevant to causal inference
+Other null_result presence/absence of longitudinal/randomized designs relevant to causal inference

 n=145